Hentaigana: Modern usage

 Hentaigana are now considered obsolete, but a few marginal uses remain.
 For example, otemoto (chopsticks), is written in hentaigana on some wrappers and many soba shops use hentaigana to spell kisoba on their signs.
 (See also: "Ye Olde" for "the old" on English signs.)

 Hentaigana are used in some formal handwritten documents, particularly in certificates issued by classical Japanese cultural groups (e.g., martial arts schools, etiquette schools, religious study groups, etc.).
 Also, they are occasionally used in reproductions of classic Japanese texts, akin to blackletter in English and other Germanic languages to give an archaic flair.
 Modern poems may be composed and printed in hentaigana for visual effect.

-However, most Japanese people cannot read hentaigana nowadays, only recognizing a few from their common use in shop signs, or figuring them out from context.
+However, most Japanese people cannot read hentaigana that are not different cursive styles of the original kanji of their standard Hiragana or Katakana nowadays, only recognizing a few from their common use in shop signs, or figuring them out from context.